abinnquist/fNIRSpreProcessing/README.md

 	- Solo w/ multiple scans: MAIN_DIRECTORY/SUBJECT/SCAN/raw files.
 	- Solo w/ one scan: MAIN_DIRECTORY/SUBJECT/raw files.
 - All files must be together in each raw file folder
 - ALL dyads, subjects, and scan folders must start with a same prefix or they will be skipped.
-See 'helperScripts/folderRename' if you have not named your folders accordingly.
+See '0_preProcessing/folderRename' if you have not named your folders accordingly.
 	- Additionally, if using compile avoid same name scans with a number (scan_1, scan_2) either different names or no underscore after the scan name (scan1, scan2)

 # Contents
 Preprocessing is structured as 6-step pipeline: extracting raw data & auxiliary variable from files; trimming dead time; removing bad channels; motion correction of the data with your choice of correction; quality check for remaining unreliable channels after motion correction; compilation of data into one .mat file (optional).
 In addition, there is a prPreProcessing (folder 0) & postPreProcessing folder (folder 7).
 I highly reccomend using prePreProcessing to ensure your data is organized correctly and ready for preProcessing or else you will run into errors.

-Please see comments in runNIRSPreproc.m file to read about specific functionality.
 Folders are for the most part organized in this step-based structure to more easily navigate to specific scripts if there is a problem or you want to modify.

 - FOLDER STRUCTURE
 	- 0_prePreProcessing/